-Inventory of the Office of Undergraduate Admissions Records, 1911 - 1999
+Inventory of the Office of Undergraduate Admissions Records, 1911 - ongoing

 The Office of Undergraduate Admissions coordinates admissions for Trinity College and the Pratt School of Engineering at Duke University.
-Records include applications to Trinity College prior to the founding of Duke University (1911-1925); administrative files of Admissions Director Robert H. Ballantyne (1967-1974); and blank application forms, newspaper clippings, reports, newsletters, pamphlets, statistics, a poster, and a videocassette related to Duke University undergraduate admissions (circa 1950-1999).
+Records include applications to Trinity College prior to the founding of Duke University (1911-1925), the administrative files of Admissions Director Robert H. Ballantyne (1967-1974), and one file from Admissions Director Richard Steele.

 - Duke University.
 Office of Undergraduate Admissions.

 - University Archives, Duke University